Published on 28/12/2025

 Introduction:

 In the pharmaceutical industry, capsules are a prevalent solid oral dosage form due to their ease of administration and ability to deliver precise dosages.
 Both hard and soft gelatin capsules can be coated for various reasons such as improving stability, controlling release rates, or masking taste.
 However, ensuring a consistent coating thickness during the validation phase is crucial.
 Inconsistent coating can lead to variability in drug release profiles, impacting the therapeutic efficacy and safety of the medication.
-This article delves into the
+This article delves into the challenges faced during this critical phase and provides a comprehensive guide to overcoming them, alongside understanding the regulatory framework.

 Challenges and Issues: